A Guide to Blue Flowers

 In feng shui, blue belongs to the Water element, bringing a touch of freshness to the living area.
 It is a perfect choice for bedrooms and study rooms.
 Studies have shown that people studying under blue painted ceilings perform better than those under white ceilings.

-Blue flowers are by excellence the central symbol of Romanticism.
-A blue flower conveys messages of love and
+These flowers are by excellence the central symbol of Romanticism.
+This flower conveys messages of love and

 symbol of infinity was first used by the German author Novalis in his novel Heinrich von Ofterdingen, where the

 main characters starts dreaming of blue flowers after a random meeting with a stranger.

 Depending on the shadow of blue, these flowers can carry different significations:

 - Light blue shades are related to health, softness, tranquility and calmness.

 - Dark blue shades are associated to seriousness, power, integrity and knowledge.